 Just like your car, websites require regular maintenance to keep working properly.

-Not performing regular website maintenance is just like not having your vehicle serviced.
+Skipping your regular website maintenance is just like not having your vehicle serviced.
 If you don’t regularly have the oil and oil filters changed, fluids topped up, filters checked, tyres and brakes checked and belts and hoses inspected – then it won’t be long before something breaks, you can’t drive it, and the cost of repair becomes major.

 - Choice of hosting service